Endspurt

 FLAME receives her name

-The logo and waterline hull-line were made by a pro using gold colored adhesive.
+The logo and waterline hull-line were made by a professional using gold colored adhesive.
 This adhesive looks very disappointing in its original, but the expert confirmed that, once the varnish was on, it would shimmer like the crown jewels.
 Let's wait & see ...

 2003-07-31/Small/016_14.JPG